CoolPrius/public/dmz-with-nsgs/readme.md

 ## What is a DMZ?

 A DMZ is a network segment that acts as an intermediary between the internal network (trusted zone) and the external network (untrusted zone).
 It serves as a buffer, allowing controlled communication between these two zones while safeguarding sensitive resources.
-In traditional setups, a physical DMZ involves multiple layers of firewall systems and intricate configurations.
+In traditional infrastructure, a physical DMZ involves multiple layers of firewall systems and intricate configurations.

 ### The Benefits of Azure NSGs as a DMZ: